wozo/Leaflet-Maps-Marker/readme.txt

 == Changelog ==
 = v2.1 - xx.03.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v2.1)
+* NEW: added support for MapBox basemaps
 * NEW: added option to hide API links on markers list below layer maps
+* NEW: added check if cformsII plugin is active and info on how to fix a related TinyMCE bug
+* BUGFIX: attribution text is not cleared on backend maps if basemap is changed
+* BUGFIX: removed double slashes from image path in settings
 * UPDATED French translation thanks to Vincèn Pujol, [http://www.skivr.com](http://www.skivr.com)

 = v2.0 - 13.03.2012 =